 Of all the things that make this part of Texas noteworthy, our problematic sinuses are probably not what we’d like to dwell upon.

-Dr. Phillip Chen, M.D., rhinologist in the School of Medicine's faculty clinical practice, UT Medicine San Antonio, and an assistant professor in the Department of Otolaryngology at the Health Science Center, is eager to bring relief to sinus sufferers in the area.
+Dr. Phillip Chen, M.D., rhinologist in the School of Medicine's faculty clinical practice, UT Health San Antonio, and an assistant professor in the Department of Otolaryngology at the Health Science Center, is eager to bring relief to sinus sufferers in the area.
 After a year on the job here, he has found it’s a challenge he more than enjoys.

 “For a population of 2-plus million people, to be the only person dealing with very advanced sinonasal disease, keeps it interesting for me and keeps it fun.
 Hopefully I am also able to provide the community a good service,” he said.